Blog > 6 Ways Small Businesses Can Get the Cheapest Credit Card Processing

 • In-person: This payment method is typically the lowest-risk option and has lower fees.
 In-person payments are usually preferred by small businesses accepting credit cards since they tend to be brick-and-mortar.
 Getting a credit card machine for your small business is essential to accept in-person transactions.
 POS systems and card readers improve the customer experience and increase conversions.

-• Over the phone: Since these transactions require a merchant to gather credit card information over the phone and manually enter it into a card reader, they’re typically more high-risk and incur higher fees.
+• Over the phone: Since these transactions require a merchant to gather credit card information over the phone and manually enter it into a card reader, they’re typically higher-risk and incur higher fees.
 Despite this increase in cost, these payments are still used by small businesses, especially in the restaurant and food industry.

 • Online: Like over-the-phone payments, online transactions include higher fees.
 For any small business taking credit cards online, you will need to set up an eCommerce website and choose a reliable payment gateway.